Wali Sanga

 Although referred to as a group, there is good evidence that fewer than nine were alive at any given time.
-Also, there are sources that use the term "Wali Sanga" to refer to saintly mystic(s) other than the most well-known nine individuals.
+Also, some sources use the term "Wali Sanga" to refer to saintly mystic(s) other than the most well-known nine individuals.
 Each man is often attributed the title sunan in Javanese, which may derive from suhun, in this context meaning "honoured".
 Most of the wali were also called raden during their lifetimes, because they were members of royal houses.
-(See "Style and Title" section of Yogyakarta Sultanate for an explanation of Javanese nobility terms.)

-The graves of Wali Sanga are venerated as locations of ziarah (ziyarat) or local pilgrimage in Java.
+The graves of the Wali Sanga are venerated as locations of ziarah (ziyarat) or local pilgrimage in Java.
 The graves are also known as pundhen in Javanese.

 Origins

 The earliest Wali Sanga was Malik Ibrahim.
-He is thought to have lived in the first half of the 14th century according to "Babad Tanah Jawi" and other texts.
+He is thought to have lived in the first half of the 14th century, according to "Babad Tanah Jawi" and other texts.
 In a transcription by J. J. Meinsma, he is identified as Makhdum Ibrahim as-Samarqandi.
-The most generally accepted history, supported by a reading by J. P. Mosquette of the inscription at Ibrahim's grave, identifies his origin from Kashan, modern day Iran.
+The most generally accepted history, supported by a reading by J. P. Mosquette of the inscription at Ibrahim's grave, identifies his origin as Kashan, modern-day Iran.
 Syekh Jumadil Kubra and Malik Ibrahim are disciples of the Kubrowi Shafi'i school.
-Whose jurist is Mir Sayid Ali Hamadani Shafi'i (died 1384) of Hamedan, Iran.
+Whose jurist is Mir Syed Ali Hamadani Shafi'i (died 1384) of Hamedan, Iran.

+According to Dr Alexander Wain, new research of their association with Gresik suggests the Hamadani penetrated Java between 14th and mid-16th centuries and also explains Kubrawi Hamadani influence widespread in north India and South China and after entered Java, and wain impression that Kubra-Hamadani are founder of Islam in Java.
 Malik Ibrahim belonged to a highly educated family in Kashan.
 His great-grandfather migrated from Samarqand.

-They were originally a converted Central Asian Muslim pir from Samarkand.
-With centuries of Turkish, Mongol and Ottoman rule over Middle East, many of them started claiming Sayyid ancestry to legitimize their rule over the population.
-According to author Martin van Bruinessen of the history of Islamic Java: the Syekh Jumadil Kubra, to whom all the saints of Java appear to be related with.
-It appears that this name, which almost certainly is a corruption of Najmuddin al-Kubra, has attached itself to various legendary and mythical personalities, who have a common thought that they are the ancestors or preceptors of the founders of Islam in Java - an oblique acknowledgement, perhaps, of the prestige of the Qubrowi in the period of Islamisation.
+According to Martin van Bruinessen, author of the history of Islamic Java: the Syekh Jumadil Kubra, to whom all the saints of Java appear to be related with.
+It appears that this name, which almost certainly is a corruption of Najmuddin al-Kubra, has attached itself to various legendary and mythical personalities, who have a common thought that they are the ancestors or preceptors of the founders of Islam in Java – an oblique acknowledgement, perhaps, of the prestige of the Qubrowi in the period of Islamisation.

-The Sufis themselves traced their ancestors to erstwhile Hindu and Buddhist Javanese Kings.

-Tracing the lineage earlier than Malik Ibrahim is problematic, but most scholars agree that his lineages are of Chinese descent and not Arab.
-Although his silsila are listed in various Javanese royal chronicles (such as Sejarah Banten) to denote ancestral lineage from erstwhile Hindu Kings, the term in Sufism refers to a lineage of teachers.
-Some of these spiritual lineages are cited by van Bruinessen in his study of the Banten Sultanate, particularly in regard to Sunan Gunung Jati who was an initiate of various Sufi orders.
+Tracing the lineage earlier than Malik Ibrahim is problematic.
+However, some scholars believe that his lineages are of Chinese descent and not Arab.
+Although his silsila are listed in various Javanese royal chronicles (such as Sejarah Banten) to denote ancestral lineage from erstwhile Hindu kings, the term in Sufism refers to a lineage of teachers.
+Some of these spiritual lineages are cited by van Bruinessen in his study of the Banten Sultanate, particularly in regard to Sunan Gunung Jati, who was an initiate of various Sufi orders.